ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 Remember to replace {region}, {id}, {userid}, and {endpoint_type} with the appropriate values.
 {: note}

-## Additional Users and Connection Strings
+## Additional users and connection strings
 {: #connection-strings-additional-users-strings}

 Access to your {{site.data.keyword.databases-for-mongodb}} deployment is not limited to the `admin` user.
 Create more users and retrieve connection strings specific to them by using the UI, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).